Pull to refresh

 Since the full-scale invasion

-Russia launched its full-scale invasion of Ukraine in February 2022; intermittent ceasefire proposals have surfaced throughout.
+Russia launched its full-scale invasion of Ukraine in February 2022.
+No ceasefire proposal since then has produced a durable halt to fighting.

 Interactive